Our community’s charitable organizations continue to experience an uncertain future due to the ongoing impacts of COVID-19.

-Examples of funding include, but aren’t limited to:
+Examples of Stabilization Grant funding include, but aren’t limited to:

 Application and Due Date

-The application form includes your contact information, an overview of your organization, and simple questions about how COVID has impacted your finances, organization and plans.
+The streamlined application form includes your contact information, an overview of your organization, and three questions about how COVID has impacted your finances, organization and plans.
 During the review stage, you may be asked to provide additional supporting materials.

 My organization already has an active grant from The Winnipeg Foundation.
 Am I eligible for a Stabilization Grant?